What is Chroming?

 Yes, chroming can definitely become addictive.

+Yes, a chroming addiction can be fully treated.
 Treatment options for inhalant addiction, like any substance use disorder, typically involve a combination of medical, behavioral, and psychological interventions.
-Inhalant addiction can be particularly challenging to treat due to the wide range of substances that can be inhaled, each with its own unique effects and risks.
+Inhalant addiction can be particularly challenging to treat, due to the wide range of substances that can be inhaled, each with its own unique effects and risks.

 Some treatment options include a medical evaluation and detoxification, behavioral therapy, family therapy, individual therapy, and possibly pharmacotherapy.
 Although there is not one specific medication that helps with withdrawal from inhalants, medications like baclofen or benzos may be prescribed to manage cravings.

 Although chroming may seem like a relatively harmless and fun activity, it is anything but.
 Chroming carries the risk of many dangers and can become highly addictive.
-Now that you know what chroming is, and the harmful side effects that can occur, you will be able to make better choices in the future.
+Teaching children what chroming is and the harmful side effects that occur when huffing, will enable them to make better choices in the future.

-If you or your loved one are suffering from a chroming addiction, know that recovery is possible.
-Here at Avenues Recovery, we offer a wide range of treatment options and therapies to help you reach and maintain sobriety.
+If you or a loved one is suffering from a chroming addiction, know that recovery is possible.
+Here at Avenues Recovery, we offer a wide range of treatment options and therapies to help you stop chroming for good.
 Our highly trained and experienced staff will support and encourage you through every step on your path to healing.
 Contact us today to begin your journey to a brighter, happier, and addiction-free future.

 Check your insurance